For the average person who wants to lose weight

 In practice, this is how stress works and why it's a major contributing factor to the leading causes of death, and it's also why happy people live longer.
 But merely telling yourself that you are not stressed and that you are happy, doesn't change the effects (maybe just a little bit), it just hides them better from your consciousness.

 Here comes the final twist.
 This experiments should lead logical people into realizing that they should not believe in everything they see, and they should also believe in what they don't see.
 Ironic, when you think that that's how magic and religion work.
 But the moral of the story is that whatever may appear logical at first, is not necessarily the whole story, it may be just how limited the knowledge of people is at some point in their lives.
 Perhaps at this point you have started to realize that what truly matters in life is what and how you think, because this has physical, invisible consequences.

 Are there any signs that could tell you if you are stressed and if your mind is hurting your body even if you can't see it happening?
-Dreams may be one such sign.
-For example, if you don't dream, or at least don't remember dreaming, it may be because your mind is too stressed to wander around pointlessly (at least that's what it may appear to be doing when dreaming), or is too stressed to give enough importance to the dreams to remember them.
+An agitated sleep is one such sign, the lack of dreams is another.
+An agitated sleep means that your body, especially your brain, can't fully reenergize.
+If you don't dream, or at least don't remember dreaming, it may be because your mind is too stressed to wander around pointlessly (at least that's what it may appear to be doing when dreaming), or is too stressed to give enough importance to the dreams to remember them.
 Nightmares may actually be a sign that even though your mind is stressed about something, it's also free enough to tell you about it in some twisted way.